-He teaches ENVS 300 Reading, Writing and Critical Thinking in Environmental Science, Technology and Policy and ENVS 332, Introduction to GIS/GPS.
+At CSUMB Dr. Garza teaches ENVS 332, Introduction to GIS/GPS, MSCI 350, Quantitative Marine Science and ENVS 545, Marine Ecological Systems.
 Dr. Garza is also active in educational outreach, particularly in advancing the participation of underrepresented groups in science.
-For the last seven years he has served as the chair and organizer for a special scientific symposium in Marine Science at the annual meeting of the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).
-He also serves as a faculty mentor in the McNair Scholars Program at CSUMB and is the faculty advisor for the CSUMB SACNAS student chapter.
+Currently he serves as the co-director for Ocean Opportunities (www.oceanopportunities.org), an outreach program that supports minority undergraduate students in their pursuit of Ocean Science related educational and career opportunities.
+For the last 10 years he has chaired and organized a special scientific symposium in Marine Science at the annual meeting of the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).
+He also participates as a faculty mentor in the McNair Scholars Program at CSUMB and is the faculty advisor for the CSUMB SACNAS student chapter.

 B.Sc., Biology, California State University, Los Angeles, 1995

 Ph.D., Ecology, Evolution and Marine Biology, University of California, Santa Barbara, 2001

 Marine Landscape Ecology